dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 #### <a name="toc_1"></a>2.
 Summary & Benchmark Score

-- Table below summarizes the benchmark result of the following task using Nvidia A100-PCIE-40GB on CML with Openshift (bare-metal):<br>
+- Table below summarizes the benchmark result of the following tasks using Nvidia A100-PCIE-40GB on CML with Openshift (bare-metal):<br>

 &nbsp;a.
 Time taken to fine-tune different LLM with 10% of `Text-to-SQL` dataset (File size=20.7 MB).<br>